faizanarshad/Salesdata_Dashboard_in_R/README.md

 ---

 **Note**: This project is for educational and demonstration purposes.
 The suicide data should be handled with sensitivity and used responsibly for research and awareness purposes.
+The visualizations are designed to provide insights while maintaining appropriate sensitivity to the subject matter.